Department of Oral and Maxillofacial Pathology

 OUR MISSION

-• To Promote Academic Excellence, creating an environment for creative and lateral thinking for the studentsov
+• To Promote Academic Excellence, creating an environment for creative and lateral thinking for the students

-• To inculcate self-discipline, and convert a novice student into a competent professional with excellent theoretical knowledge regarding Head and neck diseases and supreme practical/clinical skills
+• To inculcate self discipline, and converting a novice student into a competent professional with excellent theoretical knowledge regarding the Head and neck diseases and supreme practical / clinical skills

 • Centre of excellence in offering patient care at affordable costs